aristanetworks/anta/README.md

 ./clear-counters.py -i devices.txt -u username
 ```

-## Clear the list of MAC addresses which are blacklisted in EVPN
+## How to clear the MAC addresses which are blacklisted in EVPN

 - Update the devices [inventory](examples/devices.txt) with your devices IP address or hostnames.
 - Run the python script [evpn-blacklist-recovery.py](scripts/evpn-blacklist-recovery.py).